 Another Disney Dining Hack is to use Snack Credits as light, healthy lunches before/after a large or buffet-style meal.
 Epcot Festivals immediately come to mind.

 Tip #1: Character dining, dinner buffets, and dining show packages are generally the best value for TS credits.

-Tip #3: Keep in mind the value of each credit: $38 for TS, $16 for QS and $5.50 for snack.
+Tip #3: Keep in mind the value of each credit: on average, $38 for TS, $16 for QS and $5.50 for snack.
 Choose menu items of equal or great value.
 At TS restaurants this usually the steak.
 For snacks, its usually bakery items.

 Tip #4: Breakfast is generally not the best value for TS credits, as the meal price is lower than lunch or dinner.

-Tip #5: Guest on the Disney Dining Plan receive a refillable mug.
+Tip #5: Guests on the Disney Dining Plan receive a refillable mug.
 If you’re planning on dining at a resort that day, bring your mugs with you!
 You can fill them up at any resort’s food court, not just the one you’re staying at!